Audition FAQ

 Stage Manager: Kate Tayler

-(*Students are welcome to apply for these positions as part of our mentorship mission.
-Please contact LCT’s Resident Stage Manager, Kate Tayler, at rsm@lctonstage.org to learn more.)
+(*Students 14 or older are welcome to apply for these positions as part of our mentorship mission.
+Contact LCT’s Resident Stage Manager, Kate Tayler, at rsm@lctonstage.org to learn more.)

 I’ve got questions.
 Who’s got answers?